Quantum Birkhoff Normal Form in the $\sigma$-Bruno-R\"{u}ssmann non-resonant condition: Preliminaries

-Pseudodifferential operators provide a cohesive method for both differential and integral operators, deeply rooted in the extensive application of Fourier transformation $\mathcal{F}$ and its inverse $\mathcal{F}^{-1}=\mathcal{F}^{*}$.
-The generalized Fourier multipliers, which are commonly referred to as symbols, can be used to describe these linear pseudodifferential operators.
-The family of pseudodifferential operators constitutes an algebra, where operations such as composition, transposition, and adjunction of operators can be elegantly analyzed through algebraic manipulations of their corresponding symbols.
-This revelation is akin to opening a new window into the mathematical universe, revealing the harmonious unity between differential and integral operations.
-As such, pseudodifferential operators are indispensable for both theoretical and practical applications.
+Pseudodifferential operators furnish a systematic framework that unifies the treatment of differential and integral operators, fundamentally grounded in the Fourier transform \(\mathcal{F}\) and its inverse \(\mathcal{F}^{-1} = \mathcal{F}^*\).
+These linear operators are represented by their symbols---functions on phase space that act as generalized Fourier multipliers.
+The resulting class of pseudodifferential operators forms an algebra, wherein operations such as composition, transpose, and adjoint can be analyzed through algebraic and asymptotic computations on the corresponding symbols.
+This symbolic calculus reveals a deep unity between differential and integral operations, providing a powerful perspective in linear analysis.
+Consequently, pseudodifferential operators have become an indispensable tool in both pure and applied mathematics, especially in the theory of partial differential equations and harmonic analysis.